 The story of the Tavern — and of Dillsburg — began in 1742, over thirty years before the founding of our nation.
-That’s when Matthew Dill and his young family, of Monaghan County, Ireland, received a land grant of 504 acres and set about establishing a wilderness settlement.
-By 1750, Dill’s Gap, as it came to be known, boasted a log tavern and the beginnings of our community.
+That’s when Matthew Dill and his young family from Monaghan County, Ireland, received a land grant of 504 acres and set about establishing a wilderness settlement.
+By 1750, Dill’s Gap (as it came to be known) boasted a log tavern and the beginnings of our community.

-Dill’s Tavern and Plantation has come to tell not only the history of Dillsburg, but also the story of life on Pennsylvania’s frontier and is a slice of our nation’s history.
+Dill’s Tavern has come to tell not only the history of Dillsburg, but also the story of life on Pennsylvania’s frontier and is a slice of our nation’s history.

-Today, the many buildings of Dill’s Tavern and Plantation have come to tell not only the history of Dillsburg, but also the story of life on Pennsylvania’s frontier and is a slice of our nation’s history.
-Through our continuing archeological investigations and restoration projects, Dill’s Tavern and Plantation continues to grow both in size and as a resource for the history of Dillsburg and the study of 18th and 19th century American life.
+Today, Dill’s Tavern and its surrounding outbuildings have come to tell not only the history of Dillsburg, but also the story of life on Pennsylvania’s frontier and is a slice of our nation’s history.
+Through our continuing archeological investigations and restoration projects, Dill’s Tavern continues to grow both in size and as a resource for the history of Dillsburg and the study of 18th and 19th century American life.

-Dill’s Tavern and its beautiful historic plantation are available for rental.
+Dill’s Tavern and its beautiful historic grounds are available for rental.
 Book this venue.